alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

   </div>
 </figure>

-This kind of failure is hard to detect automatically -- the server returns a valid response, just not the one you want.
+This kind of failure is hard to detect automatically -- the server is returning a valid response, just not the one you want.
 That's why I wanted to look at every web page with my eyes, and not rely on a computer to tell me it was saved correctly.

 <h3 id="link_rot">Links rot faster than web pages</h3>